fedi007/work/README.md

 #Deploying Jenkins :

-After I prepared the deployement file and the service with type NodePort which will expose jenkins
+After I prepared the deployement file and the service with type NodePort which will expose jenkins , then apply the config yaml files in the dedicated namespace jenkins.

-Apply the YAML files